michaeluno/web-page-dumper/README.md

 - `fullPage` - when the `clip` argument is not set, the full page screenshot will be taken.

 #### (integer) `reload`
-Specifies whether to reload the internal browser.
-This is useful for cookie dependant web sites.
+Specifies whether to reload page in the internal browser.
+This is useful for cookie-dependant web pages.

-Accepts `1` or `0`.
+Accepts `0`, `1`, or `2`.

+ - `0`: does not reload the page.
+ - `1`: reloads only when the HTTP status is larger or equal to `400`, such as `404`, `500`.
+ - `2`: reloads regardless of the HTTP status.

+If a value that is not listed above is passed and it yields `true`, the value of `2` will be applied.

 #### (integer) `cache`
 Decides whether to use browser caches.